irods/irods/manual.rst

 Assumptions
 -----------

+..
 E-iRODS enforces that the database in use (Postgres, MySQL, etc.) is configured for UTF-8 encoding.
 For MySQL, this is enforced at the database level and the table level.
 For Postgres, this is enforced at the database level and then the tables inherit this setting.
 MySQL is not yet supported with a binary release.

+E-iRODS enforces that the database in use (Postgres) is configured for UTF-8 encoding.
+This is enforced at the database level and then the tables inherit this setting.

 The iRODS setting 'StrictACL' is configured on by default in E-iRODS.
 This is different from the community version of iRODS and behaves more like standard Unix permissions.
 This setting can be found in the `server/config/reConfigs/core.re` file under acAclPolicy{}.